 Amy is an attorney in the firm’s Litigation Practice Group.
 Amy practices primarily in federal and state criminal defense, complex civil litigation, juvenile and education matters, healthcare matters, and civil rights litigation, including election law matters.
-She is also Co-Chair of the firm’s Anti-Discrimination and Diversity Committee.
+She is also Co-Chair of the firm’s Diversity, Equity and Inclusion Committee.

 Amy has achieved positive outcomes for her clients in cases spanning the spectrum of her practice.

 In a federal criminal case, Amy convinced the First Circuit Court of Appeals to overturn a guilty verdict for her client on the basis that the Government had failed to prove its case beyond a reasonable doubt.
 By vigorously investigating each case, Amy has frequently convinced prosecutors not to charge clients under investigation, to dismiss charges prior to trial based on legal or factual defenses she identified and brought to the prosecutor’s attention, or to significantly reduce the charges facing her clients in juvenile matters, drug cases, stalking cases, sex crimes cases, theft and fraud cases, and assault cases.

 Amy also represents businesses and individuals involved in regulatory investigations and commercial disputes.
 She conducts internal investigations and has assisted her clients in navigating through federal and state regulatory investigations without facing civil or criminal charges.

 Amy has successfully negotiated on behalf of her clients the settlement of numerous coordinated cases pending in state and federal courts across the country, including many cases consolidated in a nationwide multidistrict litigation.

 Additionally, Amy represents students and other actors in Title IX and other education matters and works to vindicate clients’ due process and voting rights, including working on a team that preliminarily enjoined Senate Bill 3, a law that amended the New Hampshire voter registration process, as unconstitutional.